*Updated on April 23.

-With a month to go till the start of Ramadan, which is scheduled to begin on April 24, people are worried that the novel coronavirus is going to change the way the holy month is embraced.
+With Ramadan scheduled to begin tomorrow, people are worried that the novel coronavirus is going to change the way the holy month is embraced.

 For starters, with the rate at which COVID-19 is spreading, countries around the world have been forced to go into complete lockdown.
 Nations that did not take precautionary measures from the beginning have been hit with incredibly high infection rates as the virus spread undetected.
-Globally, 382,972 people have been infected and 16,585 have died as a result of the virus.
+Globally, over 2.6 million people have been infected and 184,280 have died as a result of the virus.
 So it only makes sense that countries stop operating business as usual in an attempt to flatten the curve.

 That means some airports, restaurants, malls, cinemas, and other entertainment venues have been closed.
 This will most definitely affect the way people spend their time pre or post iftar.
 The lockdown also means that mosques in many Muslim and non-Muslim countries have been shut down as well, affecting Friday prayer congregations and prayers in mosques in their entirety.